Moving a Domain Name out of Your Account

 - Enter new details — Enter contact information for the new registrant.

 - Use details from specified customer account — Use contact information from the account you entered in step 6.
+(This will not work until the specified customer has setup their settings page to include all necessary information.)

 - Do not change — Retain the contact information currently assigned to the domain name you are moving.